jerusalem-science-museum/swim_simulator/README.md

 ### Running the app

-The app requires root permitions in order to run correctly.
+The app requires root permissions in order to run correctly.

 run:

-`sudo su`

-Then run the start script

 `./run.sh`

 If you want to close the app run:

-`pkill python`
+`pkill python 'or run' ./stop.sh`

 ### Video Format

-due to a bug in firefox some spesific encoding of MP4 files dont load correctly. there for the video that is beeing used shuled be encoded to WEBM format.
+due to a bug in firefox some specific encoding of MP4 files dont load correctly. there for the video that is being used should be encoded to WEBM format.